tomwhartung/always_learning_python/25-d3_tutorials_to_score_bars/README.md

 ## Goal:

-This is the goal of this project:
+This section describes the goal of this project.

 ### Input data: